Overview

 Definition

 Mandatory cost sharing is required by the sponsor as a condition of obtaining an award.
-The requirement for such cost participation is set forth in project announcements or guidelines issued by the sponsor.
+The requirement for such cost participation is set forth in notice of funding opportunity (NOFO) or guidelines issued by the sponsor.

-Voluntary uncommitted cost sharing is not covered by this statement and should not be recorded in the University's accounting system.
-It is defined as "staff and faculty effort that is over and above that which is committed and explicitly budgeted in a sponsored agreement."
+Voluntary uncommitted cost sharing is not covered above and should not be recorded in the University's accounting system.
+Staff and faculty effort that is over and above that which is committed and explicitly budgeted in a sponsored agreement is considered voluntary uncommitted cost share.
+However, more than faculty donated time may be considered voluntary uncommitted cost share.

 Cost Sharing Commitment on Proposals and Awards